 Cartilage piercing is the latest rage among the younger generation.
-It is more or less like a fashion statement for many young boys and girls.
-If you are also planning to experiment with your looks with cartilage piercing, you must collect some basic information about it.
-The present article tells you about this body art, some of its possible complications, and a few tips on its aftercare.
+It is a fashion statement for many young boys and girls.
+If you are planning to experiment with your looks with this, you must collect some basic information.
+Let's see this body art, some of its possible complications, and a few tips on its aftercare.

 Now, you have a pretty good idea of the possible negative effects of cartilage piercing, as well as how to prevent and cope with them.
 Therefore, if you really want to get your ear or nose pierced, take all the suggested precautions to keep yourself on the safe side and enjoy the piercing as long as you wish.